vettom/vettom.github.io/docs/Eks/eks-with-envoy-gateway.md

           service.beta.kubernetes.io/aws-load-balancer-target-group-attributes: preserve_client_ip.enabled=true
 ```
 ### Create a GatewayClass and configre to use Proxy configuration
 Envoy `GatewayClass` can be configured to use `EnvoyProxy` configuration.
-Any gateway created usign this `GatewayClass` will inherit configuration
+Any gateway created using this `GatewayClass` will inherit configuration

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1